 - Never put anything down a storm drain, wisely dispose of household and lawn/garden chemicals.
 Never pour hazardous wastes on the ground, in a storm drain or in an indoor drain.
-Consider using nontoxic alternatives to toxic household and lawn chemicals. - Recycle used motor oil.
+Consider using non-toxic alternatives to toxic household and lawn chemicals. - Recycle used motor oil.
 Many auto stores and gas stations will accept used motor oil.
-Two gallons of used motor oil can be reprocessed into fuel and provide enough electricity to run the average household for about 24 hours.

-- Wash your car at a car wash and prevent the soaps, polishes, waxes and other chemicals from entering the storm drain system. - Think before you flush!
+Two gallons of used motor oil can be reprocessed into fuel and provide enough electricity to run the average household for about 24 hours. - Wash your car at a car wash and prevent the soaps, polishes, waxes and other chemicals from entering the storm drain system. - Think before you flush!
 Flushing unused or expired medicines can be harmful to our drinking water.
 Properly disposing of unused or expired medication helps protect you and the environment.
 The Memphis Police Department has installed several Prescription Drug Take-Back Locations throughout the city at specific Memphis Police precincts, Shelby County Sheriff precincts and specific Walgreens and CVS locations.
-The bins are located in the lobby area of a precinct near you that is fully staffed 24/7, 365 days a year.
+The bins are in the lobby area of a precinct near you that are fully staffed 24/7, 365 days a year.
 The prescription drug take-back program is for citizen use only.

-For an interactive map of the Tennessee locations participating in the program, go to rxtakeback or for a full Tennessee listing of the locations participating search online for Tennessee's Permanent Household Prescription Drug Take Back locations or click here.
+Search online for Tennessee's Permanent Household Prescription Drug Take-Back locations or http://tdeconline.tn.gov/rxtakeback/.